They are afraid to make mistakes and do not know how to reason: Russian students through the eyes of a professor from the USA

 Russian students raise their hand only when they are confident that their answer will meet the professor's expectations.
 Moreover, the whole process is similar to a social game: the student raises his hand and gives an answer.
 Others look closely at the teacher and try to understand whether he approves of this answer or not, and, depending on the result, correct their behavior.

-When participating in this game, students do not reflect on the answers and (more on this below) do not prepare comments on the answer of a classmate.
-They need to “read” the teacher's reaction in order to come up with an answer that they think will suit them.
-If the reaction is not read or the established pattern is destroyed, students become anxious, they do not understand the rules of the new "game".
+When participating in this game, students do not reflect on the answers and (more on this below) do not prepare comments on their classmate’s answer.
+They need to “read” the teacher’s reaction in order to give an answer that they think will suit him.
+If the reaction is not read or the established pattern is destroyed, students become anxious and do not understand the rules of the new “game.”

-The fear of being wrong also affects the other side of learning.
-In other countries, a student, if he does not understand something in a topic, raises his hand and asks questions until he understands.
+The fear of making mistakes also affects the other side of learning.
+In other countries, if a student does not understand something about a topic, he raises his hand and asks questions until he understands.
 Whereas Russian students believe that asking questions if you do not understand the topic is a sign of weakness and defeat.

 Students believe that any criticism of their ideas means that their work was assessed as unsuccessful and that the teacher does not have the best opinion about their academic success.